kustomzone/chaincode-investigator/how_do_i_chaincode.md

 1. There is a "Services" panel on this Bluemix dashboard near the bottom.
 Look through your services and click your IBM Blockchain service square.
 1. Now you should see a white page with the words "Welcome to the IBM Blockchain..." and there should be a teal "LAUNCH" button on the right, click it.
 1. You are on the monitor page and you should see 2 tables, though the bottom one may be empty.
-	- Note worthy information on the network tab:
+	- Noteworthy information on the network tab:
 		- **Peer Logs** will be found in the top table.
 Find the row for peer 1 and then click the file like icon in the last row.
 			- It should have opened a new window.
 Congratulations you found your peer logs!
 			- In addition to this static view we have live **streaming peer logs** in the "View Logs" tab near the top of the page
 		- **ChainCode Logs** will be found in the bottom table.
 There is one row for every chaincode and they are labeled using the same chaincode hash that was returned to you when it was deployed.
 Find the cc id you want, and then select the peer.
 Finally click the file like icon.
 			- It should have opened a new window.
 Congratulations you found your peer's chaincode's logs!
-	- **Swagger Tab** is the one labled **APIs**.
+	- **Swagger Tab** is the one labeled **APIs**.
 Click it to see the API interactive documentation.
 		- You are now on your swagger api page.

 ###Secure Enrollment
-Calls to the `/chaincode` enpoint of the rest interface require a secure context ID.
+Calls to the `/chaincode` endpoint of the rest interface require a secure context ID.
 This means that you must pass in a registered enrollID from the service credentials list in order for most REST calls to be accepted.
 - Click the link "+ Network's Enroll IDs" to expand a list of enrollIDs and their secrets for your network.
 - Expand the "Registrar" API section by clicking it